nutirition-positions/nutrition-positions.github.io/index.md

 Nutrition Positions provides three public pages that present the contents of the database organized in various ways.

-The FindFood page shows all of the food places and lets you search through them all with filters.
-Filters will include things such as food type (mexican, thai, hawaiian, etc...), if they're currently open, or by user reviews.
-Each restaurant will have user reviews and ratings that can be read on this page and the reviews will also provide a way to sort by place with highest ratings:
+The FindFood page displays a list of restaurants, with the ability to be filtered by food type (Mexican, Thai, Hawaiian, etc...), whether they are currently open, and ratings.
+Each restaurant will also have the most upvoted user reviews, and an average rating which will allow the list to be sorted based on those ratings:

 ![](images/list-restaurants.png)